 In the video they talk about their quirky style and décor to find inspiration for their music.
 Theresa also talks about her Fender Mustang pointing out that shes really likes its very low action and small neck (that makes it ideal for female players!).

-In the video below, Warpaint band members discuss how they got their start in Los Angeles and how they defy definition with their Fender Offsets.
+In the video above, Warpaint band members discuss how they got their start in Los Angeles and how they defy definition with their Fender Offsets.
 “Warpaint Challenges Perception (Fender Offsets)”

 Since the ‘60s the Mustang model has been a popular model seen on stages and in studios and in the hands of trend-setting players ranging from Nirvana to The 1975.
 Upgraded features in the smaller-body guitar include two Mustang single-coil pickups in the bridge and neck positions, master volume/tone controls and a conventional three-way pickup switch.
 Other offerings include a 9.5”-radius maple fingerboard with 22 medium jumbo frets and a “C”-shaped maple neck, which is ideal for those payers with smaller hands.
 The six-saddle string-through-body hardtail Strat bridge features adjustable bent steel saddles to assist with perfecting intonation.
 The instrument’s 24” scale also adds warmth and thickness to the guitar’s tone.